Selling an Inherited House in Dallas-Fort Worth: Complete Probate Guide (2026)

 The challenge: most inherited homes have not been updated in years.
 You may need to invest $15,000-$50,000+ in repairs, clean out decades of belongings, and coordinate everything remotely.
 For out-of-state heirs, this is a major burden.

-Multiple investors compete for your property, driving up offers.
-You sell completely as-is — no cleanout, no repairs, no showings.
-The entire process can be handled remotely, and when multiple heirs are involved, objective competing offers take the emotion out of pricing decisions.
+Multiple investors may review your property, and their offers give you a clearer picture of what the market will pay.
+You sell completely as-is: no cleanout, no repairs, no showings.
+The entire process can be handled remotely, and when multiple heirs are involved, objective offers from multiple buyers can help take the emotion out of pricing decisions.

 Option 3: Single Cash Buyer ("We Buy Houses")